mikefarah/yq/pkg/yqlib/doc/operators/env-variable-operators.md

 a: "12"
 ```

-## Dynamically evaluate a path from an environment variable
+## Dynamically update a path from an environment variable
 The env variable can be any valid yq expression.

 Given a sample.yml file of: